 About 27 years ago whilst living in Greece I became vegetarian – for all sorts of weird reasons I cut out meat completely from my diet.
 People have a strange perception that if you are a vegetarian you will be walking around like a twiglet in a dress!
 Skinny and vaguely ill-looking.
 Err, no!
 Crisps, peanuts, cheese darling….bread, butter, pies!
 So, I didn’t drop a million dress sizes but I did start to feel better and started to notice that I didn’t get sick as often, fewer colds, flu and general unwellness.

 Fast forward twenty-something years – I made a major life decision to stop trying to diet and just concentrate on being healthy and using food in the way God intended – as the staff of life and as a medicine for the body.
-I also was hurtling towards fifty and being an older mum wanted to make sure that I stayed as fit and healthy as possible for my boys.
+I also was hurtling towards fifty (Well, that’s been and gone – officially now middle-aged!) and being an older mum wanted to make sure that I stayed as fit and healthy as possible for my boys.
 I began to become more and more interested in people who lived long and healthily, staying mobile and alert and what they ate and the lifestyles they led.
 I also started to explore plant-based diets and their benefits.

 My boys hardly noticed some of the changes I made, swaps to wholewheat pasta, wraps and bread.
 Let’s be real, some of the stuff we eat they would rather starve than try!
 But it’s just gently introducing swaps a little at a time that have been successful.